Sophia of Halshany: Queen mother

+King Władysław III

-On June 1, 1434, Jogaila died in Horodok.
+On 1 June 1434 Jogaila died in Horodok.
 The power was seized by Bishop Zbigniew Oleśnicki and his supporters.
-On July 25, 1434, following the decisions of the Jedlnia congress, ten-year-old Władysław III of Poland was crowned as the King of Poland.
-The regency was entrusted to the royal council, and not directly to either Sophia and Oleśnicki who continued to struggle for the influence in the council.
+On 25 July 1434, following the decisions of the Jedlnia congress, ten-year-old Władysław III of Poland was crowned as the King of Poland.
+The regency was entrusted to the royal council, and not directly to either Sophia or Oleśnicki who continued to struggle for influence in the council.

-In summer 1435, Sophia helped Iliaș of Moldavia, husband of her youngest sister, escape a Polish prison and regain power in Moldavia.
+In the summer of 1435, Sophia helped Iliaș of Moldavia, the husband of her youngest sister, escape a Polish prison and regain power in Moldavia.
 Iliaș swore fealty to Władysław and Moldavia paid a tribute to Poland.
 She also supported a project to betroth Władysław and Anne, Duchess of Luxembourg, who was at the time heiress to the Kingdom of Hungary and Bohemia.
 However, the project fell through.

 After the death of Sigismund, Holy Roman Emperor, Bohemian nobility, mainly Hussites opposing Albert of Austria, elected Casimir IV Jagiellon as their king in March 1438 in Chrudim.
 It is not known whether Sophia took any action to facilitate this election, but she was generally supportive of the Hussites while Oleśnicki strongly opposed them.
 In fall 1438, Polish army invaded Bohemia.
 However, the campaign was poorly organized and, after the defeat of Casimir's supporters in Želenice, the army returned to Poland in October 1438.
 In December 1438, Polish nobles gathered in Piotrków Trybunalski and proclaimed 14-year-old Władysław to have attained the age of majority.
-That officially dissolved the regency, but did not strengthen Sophia's position against Oleśnicki.
+That officially dissolved the regency but did not strengthen Sophia's position against Oleśnicki.
 She actively took part in organizing a confederation "for protection of the king and order in the kingdom," which opposed Oleśnicki and supported Hussites, in Nowy Korczyn.
 The confederation, led by Spytek of Melsztyn, was defeated in the Battle of Grotniki.

 After the death of Albert in October 1439, Hungarian nobles elected Władysław as their king.
 Sophia escorted Władysław to the Hungarian border.
-They said goodbye on April 22, 1440 in Czorsztyn.
+They said goodbye on 22 April 1440 in Czorsztyn.
 It was the last time Sophia saw her eldest son.
 In March 1440, Sigismund Kęstutaitis, Grand Duke of Lithuania, was murdered.
 With Władysław in Hungary, Lithuanian nobles, led by Jonas Goštautas, invited Casimir to Vilnius and elected him as the Grand Duke.
 Sophia remained in Poland and devoted the next four years to the Sanok Land and Sanok Castle.
 Reportedly, she was a capable administrator and earned respect from local residents.
 However, income from the land did not support her royal lifestyle and she accumulated some debts.